DiogoF17/LPOO_18-19/docs/README.md

 >[DrawSwing](../code/src/main/java/com/aor/ghostrumble/view/swing/GameSwing.java)

 #### 2.4 Consequences
-> The main Game class doesn't need to anticipate what implementation of DrawingMethod it needs to create; it just delegates that decision to the subclasses.
+> The main advantage of the usage of this pattern is the ease to change product families (in this case, between the Lanterna family of views and Swing family of views); the only thing that needs to be done, as said before, is just change what type of concrete factory we are using to create those views.
+We can see this in our [Application](../code/src/main/java/com/aor/ghostrumble/Application.java) class.
 >
-> In order to change/select the View component, we only need to change what Game subclass we use, because doing so changes what drawing interface we use, because of the Factory Method pattern.
-This can be seen in our [Application](../code/src/main/java/com/aor/ghostrumble/Application.java) class, where the main function is: we first declare a Game object, and we ask the user whether he would like to play the game in "retro" (lanterna) mode, or "modern" (swing) mode.
-Depending on the option given by the user, we instanciate, respectively, a GameLanterna object or a GameSwing object.
-After that, all we need is to call the run method.

-### 3. Diferent Ways and Movements for Different Monsters
+> It also promotes consistency between products/views: using this technique will ensure that all views created are either from Lanterna or Swing.

+### 3. Main Menu and Game Over Screens, and Changing Between Them
 #### 3.1 Problem in Context
+> In order to make our project feel like a proper game, we came across the idea of adding a main menu screen, and a game over screen as well.
+In the main menu, the player would have the option to play a new game, or to exit.
+After losing or quiting the current game, the user would then be taken to a game over screen, where they would choose between playing again a new game, or to return to the main menu.
+>
+> We then needed to find a way to implement and join these different parts of the game, and to correctly transfer from one part to another, without overly using conditional logic, which could violate the Open-Closed Principle.

+#### 3.2 The Pattern
+> The pattern implemented was actually a mixture and combined usage of two different design patterns, the State pattern and the Observer pattern.
+>
+> We can have an abstract class/interface for a generic state.
+Each of its concrete subclasses would represent a different game state, so we would have a different class for the play state, the main menu state, and the game over state.
+Each one of them would have the necessary information to function (for example, the main game state would have the main game MVC inside it, so it can update the game accordingly).
+>
+> The main Game class, that would have the main game cycle, would keep track of the current state; in the cycle, the actions of reading user input, drawing the game and updating the game would be delegated to the current state, which would then delegate it to its MVC (ex: when calling the draw method of a state, the state would call the draw method of the view that is inside him).
+>
+> Furthermore, the state would also have a state observer (which would be the game class); the state observer would have the ability to change state.
+Whenever that is needed, the current state creates the correct new state and tells the observer to change its state to it.

+#### 3.3 Implementation

+(FAZER DIAGRAMA)

+#### 3.4 Consequences
+> One big advantage of the use of this technique is the lack of need for conditional statements/logic in the game class: instead of it doing different things given the current state, it simply delegates those actions to the actual state.
+>
+> It is also fairly easy to add a new state to the game: we would need to have another State subclass, that would override and implement the necessary methods to function, and we would also need to incorporate it to the "diagram" of state transitions, specifying when to go to that state and when to leave it.
+It shows that the Open-Closed Principle is not violated.

+### 4. Diferent Ways and Movements for Different Monsters
+#### 4.1 Problem in Context
-> In order to make the game less "boring" and monotonous, instead of making every enemy move in the same way, we decided to associate each type of enemy to a movement strategy: we wanted Zombies to only be able to move in a straight line, that is, to the left, right, up or down; Ghosts, however, should be able to also move diagonally, so they have free movement around the house.
+> In order to make the game less "boring" and monotonous, instead of making every enemy move the same way, we decided to associate each type of enemy to a movement strategy: we wanted Zombies to only be able to move in a straight line, that is, to the left, right, up or down; Ghosts, however, should be able to also move diagonally, so they have free movement around the house.
 Poltergeists could have either one of the two strategies.
 So, we needed to find a way to design and structure our code in order to implemement these features.

-#### 3.2 The Pattern
+#### 4.2 The Pattern
 > For this problem, we opted to use a combination of two design patterns, the Factory Method pattern and the Strategy pattern.
 While we have subclasses representing the different types of enemies, we also have subclasses representing the different types of movement strategies.
 Each enemy would have a movement strategy associated to it, and when that enemy would need to move to a different position in the house, it would just delegate that action to the movement strategy (ence the Strategy pattern).
 Because we decided that all Ghosts and all Zombies would have the same strategy, we came to the conclusion that implementing the Factory Method pattern would also be a good choice.

-#### 3.3 Implementation
+#### 4.3 Implementation
 > Here's how we decided to implement the design patterns:
 >
 > ![Alt text](diagrams/UML_FacMethod&Strategy_1/UML_FacMethod&Strategy_1.png)